← All workflows

 • Round Parameters

-Series designation, lead investor name, total raise amount, pre-money valuation, and target price per share
+Series designation, lead investor name, total raise amount, pre-money valuation or target price per share, and closing timeline

 .pdf, .docx

-Current board composition, existing investor rights agreements, deal timeline, and any regulatory or expense constraints
+Current board composition, existing investor rights agreements, major contracts or debt covenants, regulatory constraints, and expense cap expectations

 .pdf, .docx